zsfVishnu/zsfVishnu/README.md

 ### I have experience in Deep Learning, Computer Vision, 3D reconstruction from low quality monocular images, Perception for autonomous drones etc.

-### Final year project involved extensive work in automatic lesion segmentation and cancer detection from biomedical images using Deep Learning
+### Extensively worked in automatic lesion segmentation and cancer detection from biomedical images using Deep Learning

 ### Currently working in Android Development